ashuhatkar/ashulearn-kubernetes/01-install/install-kubernetes-with-kops-on-amzn-ec2.md

 You'll learn how to:

 1. Create a kubernetes cluster
-2. Deploy an app:
-3. Explorer your app:
+2. Upgrade cluster
+3. Scaling cluster
+4. Destroying cluster

-### Create an EC2 instance or you can make use of your personal infrastructure:
+### Create an EC2 instance or you can make use of your personal infrastructure

 Pre-requisites:

 1. AWS subscription
 2. AWS command-line interface (CLI)
 3. Python3
+4. kOps
-4. Kube command-line interface (Kubectl)
+5. Kube command-line interface (Kubectl)

-### Install dependencies:
+### Install dependencies

 > The command <mark>sudo apt-get update</mark> downloads package information from all configured sources.